mindaugas-karla/Front-End-Web-Developer-Nanodegree/project-7-travel-app/README.md

 - Web application framework for routing - Express
 - Build tool - Webpack.
 Using webpack, we will set up the app to have dev and prod environments, each with their own set of tools and commands.
 - External script - Service Worker
-- External API - Geonames, WeatherBit and Pixabay
+- External API - Geonames, WeatherBit, Pixabay and Restcountries
 - HTML structure